fenggroup/Distance-estimation-of-passing-vehicles-and-object-segmentation-using-DBSCAN/README.md

 2. Remove points below a specified Z threshold, this ensures that noise points on the ground level are excluded to have cleaner clusters.
 3. Perform DBSCAN clustering on the remaining points.
 4. Calculate distances between the LiDAR and segmented objects.
-5. Identifie cars within the specified distance threshold, which ensures the maximum distance to look for passing cars on the left of the LiDAR position.
+5. Identify cars within the specified distance threshold, which ensures the maximum distance to look for passing cars on the left of the LiDAR position.
 6. Generate a 3D scatter plot visualizing the point cloud data and identified objects.

 ### Notes